-Not even an hour from Columbus or Phenix City Callaway Gardens is a Georgia vacation resort with luxury accommodations, family vacations, world-class golf courses, spa packages and weekend getaways.
+Not even an hour from Columbus and Phenix City, Callaway Gardens is a Georgia vacation resort with luxury accommodations, family vacations, world-class golf courses, spa packages, and weekend getaways.
 Click on the website to learn more.

-Columbus State University's Coca-Cola Space Science Center is located in the heart of uptown Columbus along the beautiful Chattahoochee Riverwalk and adjacent to the Columbus Historic District and the Iron Works Convention and Trade Center.
-Our state of the art facility houses a Challenger Learning Center, the Omnisphere Theater and the Mead Observatory.
-There's something for everyone so keep an eye on what's happening at the Space Center.
+Columbus State University's Coca-Cola Space Science Center is located in the heart of Uptown Columbus, along the beautiful Chattahoochee Riverwalk and adjacent to the Columbus Historic District and the Iron Works Convention and Trade Center.
+This state of the art facility houses a Challenger Learning Center, the Omnisphere Theater and the Mead Observatory.
+There is something for everyone, so keep an eye on what's happening at the Space Center.

-Whether you want a soaking ride on the whitewater rapids of the Chattahoochee River or a quiet pool to practice yoga on a paddleborad, Whitewater Express is your starting point in Phenix City.
-Whitewater Express not only is water, it also operates the Blue Heron Adventure.
-This is a dual zip-line that starts in Columbus and zips across the river.
-Learn more information on Whitewater Express by clicking on the website below.
+Whether you want a ride on the whitewater rapids of the Chattahoochee River or a quiet pool to practice paddleborad yoga, Whitewater Express is your starting point in Phenix City.
+Whitewater Express is not only rafting, but it also operates the Blue Heron Adventure.
+This is a dual zip-line that starts in Columbus and zips across the river into Phenix City, AL. Learn more information on Whitewater Express by clicking on the link above!

 Lake Martin is located in Alabama.
-There are endless possibilties.
-Jet skiing, boats, hotels.
-Always a good time on Lake Martin!
+There are endless possibilities including: jet skiing, boat rides, great restaurants, and hotels or lake houses to stay in.
+Always a great time on Lake Martin!

-Both Columbus and Phenix City are only a short 4 to 5 hour drive to the beautiful coast.
+Both Columbus and Phenix City are around a 4 to 5 hour drive to the beautiful coast.
 Always something fun and exciting to do at the beach!

 Located in Columbus, Georgia, the National Civil War Naval Museum overlooks the Chattahoochee River.
-They house the largest surviving Confederate warship, the CSS Jackson, as well as the wreckage of the CSS Chattahoochee.
-We host a range of events throughout the year with an emphasis on museum theatre and historic character interpretation.
-Additionally, there are living history events, tours, cannon firings, weapons demonstrations, local history projects and more.
+This museum houses the largest surviving Confederate warship, the CSS Jackson, as well as the wreckage of the CSS Chattahoochee.
+They host a range of events throughout the year with an emphasis on museum theater and historic character interpretation.
+In addition, there are living history events, tours, cannon firings, weapons demonstrations, local history projects and more.

-Westville is the living history village near Lumpkin, Georgia.
-Actual historic buildings from the area have been moved to the site to save them from destruction.
+Westville is a living history village near Lumpkin, Georgia.
+Actual historic buildings from the area have been moved to this site to save them from destruction.
 They replicate a working village of year 1850, complete with appropriate gardens, furnishings, and dirt streets.

-One of the oldest surviving ballparks, Rickwood Field is in strikingly good condition.
+To be one of the oldest surviving ballparks, Rickwood Field is in strikingly good condition.
 Opened in 1910 to a delighted crowd of 10,000, many of the park's original features remain today such as the manual scoreboard, press box, and vintage outfield advertising signs.
-In its heyday, the field was graced by such legendary players as Stan Musial, "Satchell" Page and the most famous of all Alabama Sluggers, Willie Mays.
+In its heyday, the field was graced by legendary players such as Stan Musial, "Satchell" Page and the most famous of all Alabama Sluggers, Willie Mays.
 The field now hosts an annual Rickwood Classic and remains a tribute to America's pastime.